galkinvv/pradeque/README.md

 	* if both iterators has "plain table adressing" bit set difference is calculated with plain table adressing mode
 	* otherwise table is consulted to get current adressing mode and difference is calculated with it.
   * advance case
-   * if iteartor is in "no-table-pointer" mode
+   * if iteartor is in "no-table-pointer" mode, a field-near-first block is consulted.
+    * if table exists iterator is upgraded to current mode.
+	 * otherwise advance is calculated with assumption that requested block exists.
 	* if iterator  "plain table adressing" bit set calculate target table position and read it.
-	 * if table position is not filled (initially or after-init zeroed) or if it has "no plain adressing" bit set load current aressing mode from table.
+	 * if table position is not filled (initially zeroed, or marked as unused/freed) upgrade to "no plain adressing" mode

-   * each of two blocks has 2-bit integer corresponding to it.
-Integers differ by one mod 4.
-The smaller by one precceds the bigger.
-When block is empt it can be placed on the other side of other by adding 2 mod 4.
-	 * otherwise both iterators are upgraded by reaching table using it reference in ther iterator.
-	* if both iterators has "plain table adressing" bit set difference is calculated with plain table adressing mode
-	* otherwise table is consulted to get current adressing mode and difference is calculated with it.
+	* for non-plain-addressing table is consulted first time to get current adressing mode and second time to load pointer to allocated block.

-    * first check if iterators belong to the same block
-	  * if they are - just subtract
-	  * otherwise load information about block size and from-zero-side from table
-	 * **Think about including this info in main block id**
-	 * if sizes and from-zero-side are the same

-   * to be sure that distance between iterators pointing to the same block is simple we should limit container max size to such value that no block can contain both begin and end for container with max_size
-   * one possibility of extra information required to disatnce calculation is the logical position of smallest blocks in the table.
+  * so for iterators with table pointer two techincal bits are used:
+   * bit describing if plain adressing mode should be tried
+   * (there was idea to have a bit that can be used to determine if distance should be calculated over zero or ovre max but this can be solved by size limiting)
 * memory free strategy
  * it's a bad idea to free block immediately after it become unused because there is high chance it would be used again
  * it's a bad idea to check about freeing blocks too often